GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_reportviewer.md

 ### Create new reports
 use Business Intelligence Development Studio to create your onw reports, you can refer to  [Query the Spotlight Statistics Repository][enterprise_ssrquery],to retrie data from Spotlight Statistics Repository database tables directly or via supplied stored procedures.

-## Where is the data?
-Can I customize the collection schedules?
-(Move the section to Spotlight Reports)
-Data is collected from the SQL Server instance then written to the Spotlight Statistics Repository.

-You can customize the collection schedules in the Spotlight Client.
-See [Configure Scheduling][enterprise_cfgmonitor_scheduling].

 {% include links.html %}